Slimaeus/slimaeus.github.io/src/content/posts/strapi-installation.md

     npm run dev
     ```
     :::note
-    Change `npm` to your Node.js package manager command
+    Change `npm` to your Node.js package manager
     :::
 1. You need to create your account and now you can access to the admin panel.
 ---